masxxiii/Flutter_Demo/hello_world/README.md

 ## Note

 Feel free to download the project and build upon it.
-You can add new features, refactor the code if you'd like.
+You can add new features and refactor the code if you'd like.
 Happy coding!